rrennick/shardb/readme.txt

 This is intended for larger WordPress Network installs using an existing 1-3 character MD5 hash (by blog id) based multi-DB sharding structure.
 It supports 16, 256 or 4096 database shards.
 It also supports a separate database for blog id 1 and multiple VIP databases (home & VIP code contribution by Luke Poland).

-It has been tested with over 50 plugins including BuddyPress 1.1 through 1.5.
-I have not found any issues with any of the tested plugins.
 It should support any plugin that works with (and accesses all data via) the regular WordPress database code.

-It has been used to power MU version 2.7.1 through WordPress 3.3 sites and upgrade sites from 2.7.1 through to the WordPress 3.3.
+It has been used to power MU version 2.7.1 through WordPress 4.8 sites and upgrade sites from 2.7.1 through to the WordPress 4.8.

 A detailed [installation guide](http://wpebooks.com/shardb-installation-guide/) can be purchased for a nominal fee.